dianamatkava/aws-hands-on/1-aws-vpc-hands-on/1-aws-private-resourses-communication/Readme.md

 #### Tasks
 - Create new EC2 instance in private subnet and allow public ip (in advanced network settings or attach Elastic IP later)
 - Create new EC2 instance in public subnet (from `0-aws-subnets` lab) and name as Bastion Host
-- Allow SSH access (in SG) to Bastion Host
+- Allow SSH access (in SG) to Bastion Host from your local IP.
 - Allow SSH access (in SG) of private instance from Bastion Host **private IP**

 #### Check